 In February 2016, The Royal College of Physicians and the Royal College of Pediatrics and Child Health published a report outlining the lifelong impact of air pollution:

 Lack of exercise responsible for twice as many deaths as obesity

 A major study by the University of Cambridge, looking at over 334,00 European man and women has found that lack of exercise is responsible for twice as many deaths as obesity.
 Just a 20 minute brisk walk every day could significantly improve people’s health.

 Air pollution kills

-The Committee on the Medical Effects of Air Pollutants, in its report The Mortality Effects of Long-Term Exposure to Particulate Air Pollution in the United Kingdom estimates that 29,000 people a year are dying prematurely due to air pollution.
+The Committee on the Medical Effects of Air Pollutants, in its report The Mortality Effects of Long-Term Exposure to Particulate Air Pollution in the United Kingdom estimates that up to 29,000 people a year are dying prematurely due to particulate air pollution.

 Exercise can outweigh harmful impacts of air pollution